junxit/us-congress-bills-116/bill.md

     - **(A)** an interconnected VoIP service, as defined in section 9.3 of the title 47 of the Code of Federal Regulations, or any successor thereto; and
     - **(B)** a one-way interconnected VoIP service.
   - **(4)** *State* The term State has the meaning given that term in section 7 of the Wireless Communications and Public Safety Act of 1999 (47 U.S.C.
 615b).
-  - **(5)** *Telecommunications service* The term telecommunications service has the meaning given that term in section 3 of the Communications Act of 1934 (47 U.S.C.
-153).

 ## § 5.
 Location identification report